The black shirts were Benito Mussolini's band of thugs, who used force to

 controlled Germany completely, under Hitler, from 1933 until the end of World

-War Two.
+.
 The Nazi's strove to return Germany to

 glory, rectify the problem of unemployment, and expel German-Jews from society.